ARMmbed/mbed-client/docs/Introduction.md

 **Note**: This API supports both non-secure and secure mode operations.
 For secure mode, you will also need to provide certificate, private key and server public key through the API.

-For creating secure mode operation, you can create object like this
+Create a secure mode operation as follows:

 ```
 #include "mbed-client/m2msecurity.h"